debops/debops/docs/code-standards-policy.rst

 Ansible facts are small things that are automatically discovered by the `Ansible setup module`_ on a target host when a playbook is executed.
-They can be used by Ansible role and playbook authors thorugh normal variables.
+They can be used by Ansible role and playbook authors through normal variables.
 The default facts provided are indicated by the ``ansible_`` namespace.
-It's possible to define custom facts through YAML files or scripts in the :path:`/etc/ansible/facts.d` directory of a host.
-Those are then available as YAML dictionaries under the ``ansible_local`` variable.
+It's possible to define custom facts through JSON or INI files or scripts returning such output in the :path:`/etc/ansible/facts.d` directory of a host.
+These facts are then available as key/value pairs under the ``ansible_local`` variable.

 .. _debops_policy__ref_code_standards_share_state_facts: